pulp-platform/padrick/docs/config_file.rst

    pad_list:
      - name: my_pad
        mux_groups: # some examples use the more compact notation [mux1 my_pads self].
-Both styles are valid YAML.
+Both styles are valid YAML lists.
          - mux1
          - my_pads
          - all